Ungeziefi/Subnautica-Mods/Docs/README.md

 This project is mainly aimed at porting the majority of features from [Tweaks and Fixes](https://github.com/qqqbbb/Tweaks-and-Fixes) by [qqqbbb](https://github.com/qqqbbb) to a **clean and optimized** codebase that is easier to maintain or contribute to.
 It is also **more compatible**, largely thanks to avoiding `bool Prefix` patches that skip the original code and by making **every feature optional**.

-You can find more information on what this mod currently does and how it differs from T&F in [Tweaks.md](https://github.com/Ungeziefi/Subnautica-Mods/blob/main/Docs/Tweaks.md) and [Fixes.md](https://github.com/Ungeziefi/Subnautica-Mods/blob/main/Docs/Fixes.md).
+You can find a complete list of current, planned, and unplanned features in the [Docs folder](https://github.com/Ungeziefi/Subnautica-Mods/tree/main/Docs), along with notes on any user-facing differences in how the features are implemented.

+<small>**Disclaimer**: None of the T&F code was a direct copy, assuming the feature isn't simple to the point it can't be implemented any differently.</small>

 Built with [Subnautica.Templates](https://www.nuget.org/packages/Subnautica.Templates) and [Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/vs/community/).

-**Disclaimer**: Any of the code ported from T&F was reviewed and improved.
-User-facing differences worth noting are mentioned in the 2 files linked above.

 ---